-The study involved a multi-ethnic sample group of over 1,600 individuals, and examined the link between how consistently poor sleep raises chronic inflammation throughout the bloodstream, which in turn is linked to higher amounts of plaque inside the arteries.
+The study used a multi-ethnic sample group of over 1,600 middle-aged and older adults.
+It looked at how consistently poor sleep increases chronic inflammation throughout the bloodstream, and how that in turn is linked to higher amounts of plaque inside the arteries.
 So to be clear, we’re not talking about the odd sleepless night here.

-- The results suggest that regularly disrupted sleep can increase your risk of heart disease
+- The study suggests that persistently disrupted sleep could increase your risk of disease

-- To reduce the risk, researchers suggest sleeping for seven to nine hours each night
+- To reduce this, researchers suggest sleeping for seven to nine hours each night

 - Adults – seven to nine hours a night